Two Ws and an H: Establishing a Homework Routine

 - Help him start.
 Make sure your child knows what the assignment is and how to proceed.
 Offer assistance that matches his learning style.
 For a verbal processor, read directions to him or have him read them out loud; for a visual learner, show him how to use highlighters and colored markers to outline key words and sentences.

 - Keep him going.
 If your child tries to stop before he’s finished, encourage him to go on a bit longer, and remind him there’ll be a break soon.

 - Give her a break.
 Kids with ADHD and LD may become fatigued due to distractibility, challenges to concentrating, frustration, and restlessness.
 Help your child recharge by scheduling frequent, short breaks.

 - Check in at the finish.
 Review your child’s work to see if it is complete.
 If your child consistently takes more time than she should, speak to her teacher to see if he’s willing to adjust the amount of homework.

 - Offer praise.
 Compliment your child when he stays on task, works with focus, is creative, and so on.
 Be specific.
 Say, for example, “I like the way you concentrated on that problem and stuck with it until you solved it.”
 Give him an acknowledging pat or a squeeze mid-homework, too.

 - Give rewards.
 It’s OK to offer a “prize” to motivate.
 For a younger child, try extra playtime, a favorite snack or game, or a special read-aloud; for an older child, a favorite TV program, computer time, or phone time.

 - Stick with it.
-A new homework routine requires solid commitment.
+A new homework routine is part of a daily schedule and requires solid commitment.
 It takes one to three months for a routine to become a habit — even longer for a person with ADHD.
 But the payoff is discipline, self-control, and success-building skills.